Perron's method for pathwise viscosity solutions: Introduction

-The notion of pathwise viscosity solutions for equations like \eqref{E:eq} was developed by Lions and Souganidis in the papers \cite{LS1} - \cite{LS4}, and in the forthcoming book \cite{LS5}.
-In their work, existence is established for \eqref{E:eq} by extending the solution operator, which is well-defined when $W$ is $C^1$, to more irregular paths.
-More precisely, it is shown that, for certain $C^1$-families $\{W^\eta\}_{\eta > 0}$ that satisfy $\lim_{\eta \to 0} W^\eta = W$ in an appropriate sense, if $u^\eta$ is the classical viscosity solution of the initial value problem
+An important feature of the pathwise viscosity theory is the stability of \eqref{E:eq} with respect to the path in a suitable topology.
+This leads naturally to a notion of weak solutions.
+More precisely, it has been shown in various situations that, for suitable $C^1$-families $\{W^\eta\}_{\eta > 0}$ that satisfy $\lim_{\eta \to 0} W^\eta = W$ in an appropriate sense, if $u^\eta$ is the classical viscosity solution of the initial value problem